kristyhoran/chewbbaca_singularity/README.md

-A singularity container for chewBBACA version 2.0.16
+A container for chewBBACA version 2.0.12